informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 - wait for UpdateClient event (Event Subscription)

 ### `pendingDatagrams` (Relayer)
+Builds the datagrams required by the given on-chain states.
+For connection datagrams:
 - get connection objects from chain A (Query)
 - get connection objects from chain B (Query)
-- get proof\* that A has a connection in INIT state (Query, Prover, Light Client)
+- get proof\* of connection state (e.g. `Init`) from chain A (Query, Prover, Light Client)
-- get proof\* that A has a consensus state in a given state (Query, Prover, Light Client)
+- get proof\* of client state and consensus state from chain A (Query, Prover, Light Client)
   - \* involves querying the chain + get header/minimal set + verify proof
-- build `ConnOpenTry` message (Message Builder)
+- build the next message in the connection handshake, e.g. `ConnOpenTry` (Message Builder)

+Channel datagrams are built similarly.
+Packet datagrams are triggered by events, and they are detailed in the Link section below.

 ### IBC Module